childsb/glusterfs-hadoop-docs/ConfiguringHadoop23_SIMPLE.markdown

 [[General_Configuration_CDH5]]

+After this, you can execute jobs, but only as the "yarn" user.
+To execute as any user, you we will enable the GlusterContainerExecutor.

 ## Part 2 : Adding simple "gluster container executor" (which is a simplified version of the linux container executor which works w/o kerberos).